Mid Century Modern Interior Design

 3. A myriad of materials used in concert

-Given that the mid-century modern aesthetic emerged in the booming post-war years, it makes perfect sense that the materials which emerged around that era — materials like chrome, plastic, acrylic Lucite, and Formica — were wholly embraced by the design style.
+Given that midcentury modern design emerged in the booming post-war years, it makes perfect sense that the materials which emerged around that era — materials like chrome, plastic, acrylic Lucite, and Formica — were wholly embraced by the design style.

 At the same time, advances in manufacturing technology allowed for a more nuanced design approach, and midcentury architects and designers took full advantage.
 Round-backed upholstered chairs could be set up on hairpin legs, clear acrylic could be molded into a set of nesting tables, and wood could be shaped to curvy precision.